level-level/ll-site-health-filter/README.md

 # Site Health Filter <IN DEVELOPMENT>

 Solution to hide sensitive data from the Wordpress Site Health Tool in the admin sidebar menu.
+It will do the same for the WooCommerce status page.

 ## How to install